A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: The Bootstrapped Approximation

-To perform inference on the estimators $\hat{\tau}_n$ and $\hat{\theta}_n$, we must examine their limiting distributions.
-However, Theorems \ref{theorem_4_1} and \ref{theorem_4_2} involve unobserved quantities like $F_1(\cdot)$, so we use the random weighting (RW) approach by \citet{zhu2015} to approximate the limiting distributions.
+To perform inference on the estimators $\hat{\tau}_n$ and $\hat{\theta}_n$, we must estimate the limiting distributions in Theorems \ref{theorem_4_1}--\ref{theorem_4_2}.
+However, this involves unobserved quantities such as $f(\cdot)$ and $\sigma_{t}$.
+Here we use {the random weighting} approach by \citet{zhu2015} to approximate the distributions.
 For any $\tau \in (0,1)$, define

 where $\{w_t\}$ is the weight used in (\ref{eq_3_0}) and $\{w^{*}_t\}$ is a sequence of i.i.d. random variables with $P(w^{*}_t=0)=P(w^{*}_t=2)=1/2$. \begin{assumption} $\{w^*_t\}$ and $\{y_t\}$ are independent. \end{assumption} \begin{theorem} Suppose that all the conditions in Theorem \ref{theorem_3_3} and Assumption \ref{assumption_5_1} hold.
 Conditional on $\{y_1,\cdots,y_n\}$, it follows that